-Non-concessional contributions are more popularly known as after-tax contributions.
+Non-concessional superannuation contributions are more popularly known as after-tax contributions.
 You may even hear them called ‘undeducted’ contributions.
-Such contributions are subject to a contributions cap, which sets a limit on the amount of after-tax contributions that you can make in one year (1 July through to 30 June).
+Such super contributions are subject to a contributions cap, which sets a limit on the amount of non-concessional (after-tax) contributions that you can make in one year (1 July through to 30 June).
 If you exceed the cap, your excess contributions are likely to be subject to penalty tax.

 TFN alert: Your super fund must have your tax file number (TFN) on record before you can make non-concessional contributions to a super fund.
 If your fund doesn’t have your TFN, you can’t make after-tax contributions.

 Non-concessional contributions are sourced from your after-tax income, which means the full contribution reaches your superannuation account, and no tax is deducted when the contribution reaches your super fund.
 No tax is deducted from a non-concessional contribution because you haven’t claimed a tax deduction, or received any other type of tax concession, before making these contributions.

 Any earnings that a super fund earns on those contributions are usually taxed at a much lower rate than would be the case for earnings outside the super fund.
 Super fund earnings are taxed up to 15 per cent compared to marginal tax rates of up to 45 per cent (for 2013/2014 year) on individual earnings outside the super environment.